ryan-neil/react-resources/README.md

 export default App;
 ```
-In the above snippet, you notice we are passing our `Header` component the property of `title`.
-Back over in our Header component we have access to that prop:
+In the above snippet, you notice we are passing the `Header` component the property of `title`.
+Back over inside of the `Header` component we have access to that prop:
 ```jsx
 // Header.js
 const Header = ({ title }) => {